Dharva12/AASIST-Audio-Spoofing-Detection-Test/README.md

 3. Install dependencies

-4. Download the AASIST Pre-Trained Model: Place the pre-trained AASIST model checkpoint (AASIST.pth) in the models/weights/ directory:
+4. Download the AASIST Pre-Trained Model: Place the pre-trained AASIST model checkpoint (AASIST.pth) in the models/weights/ directory

-C:\Users\<Your-Username>\Desktop\Reality Defender\aasist\models\weights\AASIST.pth

 # Running the Inference

 To run inference on your custom dataset or provided test samples: